dbuentello/COD-warzone-match-history-analysis/README.md

 That's it!
 Pst.
 Consider **starring** the repository if you like it! <3

 ### To do
-- [ ] Build a player cache to reduce API calls.
+- [ ] Build a player cache to reduce API calls when analysing multiple matches in a row.
 - [ ] More an better error handling.

 ### Step by step of how it works